Can't Sleep? Try This Evening Ritual (Updated for 2026)

 Written by Jennifer Stanley

-Is there anything more frustrating than tossing and turning?
-You know it’s going to affect you the next day.
-Worse is when you can’t sleep for several days in a row, stumbling through waking life like a zombie but cursing the sight of your bedroom ceiling through your open eyelids at night.
+Few things in life are psychologically harder to cope with than insomnia.
+You know sleeplessness is going to affect you the next day.
+Worse is the anxiety that builds when it strikes night after night.
+You stumble through waking life like a zombie but curse the sight of your bedroom ceiling through your open eyelids at night.

-Although scientists don’t fully understand why living creatures need sleep, they’re certain of how badly it affects you when you don’t get enough.
+Although scientists don’t fully understand why living creatures need sleep, they know it harms your health when you don’t get enough.
 You become more accident prone, and your risk of various diseases increases.
-Plus, it wreaks havoc on your mood and leaves you snapping at loved ones.
+Plus, you get moody and snap at loved ones, straining your relationships

-As someone who has struggled with insomnia, I understand its impact.
+As someone who struggles with insomnia, I empathize.
 While nothing health-related is guaranteed, certain habits and practices can nevertheless make it easier to get your Zzz’s.
 Try parts or all of this evening ritual the next time you can’t sleep or, worse, suffer a stretch of insomnia.

 What Is the 10-3-2-1-0 Sleep Rule?